08.06.21

 How much does it cost to desex a dog?

-The cost of desexing a dog is partly dependent on individual factors such as the sex and the weight of the dog.
+The cost of desexing a dog is partly dependent on individual factors such as the sex, size and age of the dog.
 The surgery is more complex for females than for males, and the weight of the dog will give an indication of the amount of anaesthetic that is required.

-The cost will vary depending on the area you live in as well as the age, gender and size of the dog.
+The cost will vary depending on the area you live in, and the veterinarian you visit, as well as the age, gender and weight of the dog.
 The following is just a rough price guide, and your vet can advise the actual costs.

-You can search the National Desexing Network to find low cost desexing options in your local area and find out if you are eligible.
+- You can search the National Desexing Network to find low cost desexing options in your local area and assess if you are eligible.